-Brazilian dancer and choreographer Andressa Miyazato began her career under the direction of Juan Jose Soares of Sao Jose do Rio Preto.
-Following an engagement at the Ballet de Rio Preto, Andressa Miyazato became a member of the Cisne Negro Dance Company in Sao Paolo where she worked with choreographers such as Patrick Delcroix, Itzik Galili, Rui Moreira, Denise Namura and Michael Bugdahn, Dany Bittencourt, Gigi Caciuleanu and Vasco Wellencamp.
-After extensive touring, Andressa Miyazato decided to move to Europe permanently and was offered a position in the dance theater ensemble of the State Theatre Darmstadt under the directorship of Mei Hong Lin in 2007.
-Productions like “Die Brautschminkerin” (choreography: Mei Hong Lin) and “Ulrike Meinhof” (choreography: Johann Kresnik) did not only see Andressa Miyazato in lead roles, but were also nominated for the prestigious German theatre award “Der Faust”.
-In 2013 Andressa Miyazato herself received a nomination as “Hoffnungsträgerin” in Yearbook Dance; followed by a nomination in the category “Dancer of the Year 2017” on the renowned platform “tanznetz.de”.
-With the appointment of Mei Hong Lin as the new director of the dance company at the Upper Austrian Dance Theatre, Andressa Miyazato moved her center of life to Linz.
-Besides dancing and choreographing, she is also studying Dance Pedagogy for her Masters degree at the Anton Bruckner University.
+Dancer and choreographer Andressa Miyazato first experienced the power of dance during community arts projects in her hometown where she also began her career at the Ballet de Rio Preto.
+After that, from 2001 until 2007 she became a member of Cisne Negro Dance Company in Sao Paolo where she danced choreographies by Patrick Delcroix, Itzik Galili, Rui Moreira, Denise Namura, Michael Bugdahn, Dany Bittencourt, Gigi Caciuleanu and Vasco Wellencamp.
+After extensive touring in South America, the USA, South Africa and Germany, she decided to move to Europe in 2007 where she was offered a position with Dance Theater Darmstadt under the directorship of Taiwanese choreographer Mei Hong Lin.
+Productions like “Ulrike Meinhof” (by Johann Kresnik) and “Die Brautschminkerin” (“The Bride’s Stylist”) based on a novel by Li Ang which dealt with white terror in Taiwan (by Mei Hong Lin) did not only see Miyazato in lead roles, but the second was also nominated for the prestigious German theatre award “Der Faust”.
+After tours to France and Taiwan, in 2013 Miyazato herself received a nomination as “BestArtist” in the Yearbook Dance; followed by a nomination in the category “Dancer of the Year 2017” on renowned platform “tanznetz.de”.
+The past years she has been dancing lead roles at Linz Theater in Austria and making herself a name as a choreographer.